WernerKr/weewx-weatherlinkliveudp/README.md

 Also it collects a real-time 2.5 sec broadcast for wind speed and rain over UDP port 22222.
 More information on the Davis Intruments website: [See Davis weatherlink-live-local-api](https://weatherlink.github.io/weatherlink-live-local-api/)

-To see a live demo of this plugin in vist [meteo-otterlo.nl](https://meteo-otterlo.nl), it features the [Belchertown weewx skin](https://github.com/poblabs/weewx-belchertown#belchertown-weewx-skin) from [Pat O'Brien](https://github.com/poblabs) with a MQTT broker to display the 2.5 seconds wind and rain data.
+To see a live demo of this plugin in vist [pc-wetterstation.de/weewx](https://www.pc-wetterstation.de/wetter/weewx), it features the [Belchertown weewx skin](https://github.com/poblabs/weewx-belchertown#belchertown-weewx-skin) from [Pat O'Brien](https://github.com/poblabs).

 ### Installation